 Technical Requirements For Screening

 Aesthetica is a digital festival and prides itself on the technical quality of the films shown.
-All films screened at the festival are edited onto genre reels where films play back to back without the need to break.
+All films screened at the live physical festival are edited onto genre reels where films play back to back without the need to break.
 We believe in not only showcasing the best short films from around the world, but also in creating a seamless and engaging audience experience.

 Technical Formatting Guide

-Films should be submitted as high quality Quicktime in the following format:
+For live screenings films should be submitted as high quality Quicktime in the following format:

 - Quicktime wrapper – Apple ProRes 422 codec (h.264 will be accepted in bandwidth is an issue.)